marijnh/Eloquent-JavaScript/14_dom.md

 {{index "getElementsByTagName method", recursion}}

 The `document.getElementsByTagName` method returns all child elements with a given tag name.
-Implement your own version of it as a function that takes a node and a string (the tag name) as arguments and returns an array containing all descendant element nodes with the given tag name.
+Implement your own version of this as a function that takes a node and a string (the tag name) as arguments and returns an array containing all descendant element nodes with the given tag name.

 {{index "nodeName property", capitalization, "toLowerCase method", "toUpperCase method"}}

 To find the tag name of an element, use its `nodeName` property.
 But note that this will return the tag name in all uppercase.
-Use the `toLowerCase` or `toUpperCase` string method to compensate for this.
+Use the `toLowerCase` or `toUpperCase` string methods to compensate for this.

 {{if interactive